by Cattelan Italia

 In the living room, the grey wood floors, brick wall and metal fireplace were offset with the Ease II Lounge Chair and Ottoman, the Arch Floor Lamp in stainless steel, and the room’s central piece, the McQueen Sectional in contrasting black and charcoal leathers, designed by Giuseppe Viganò and handmade in Italy.

-The design team toyed with brighter tones in the game room by combining a graphic rug with the red Classic Sphere Chair and the matte white Seneca Entertainment Console with a walnut top.
-Guests are treated to a white-bathed, walnut-filled bedroom, too, and can tuck belongings in the Stage 2 Drawer Nightstand.
+The design team toyed with brighter tones in the game room by combining a graphic rug with the red sphere chair and the matte white Seneca Entertainment Console with a walnut top.
+Guests are treated to a white-bathed, walnut-filled bedroom, too, and can tuck belongings in the matching nightstands.
 “I loved the designers' unique approach to getting inside my head,” Renee says.
 “I really enjoy the fun, midcentury pieces, and we are very happy with the end result.”